 Target Foods Standards (as sum of B1 and B2)

-Corn Not more than 4 mg/kg
+Corn and sorghum Not more than 4 mg/kg

+Sorghum that is simply processed (such as

+grinding, cutting, etc.)

 Corn that is simply processed (such as grinding, Not more than 2 mg/kg

 cutting, etc.)

 Processed grain products and breakfast cereals Not more than 1 mg/kg

 that contain 50% or more of simply processed

-corn
+corn or sorghum

 Corn products for popcorn use